Every child will have more than one special gift or talent; it is important we recognise and develop this potential in all our students.

 Within this framework, the school also works to identify those students who:

-Our aim is then to support identified students through effective mentoring, communication with parents and the opportunity to experience a variety of enrichment activities.
+Our aim is then to support identified students through effective mentoring and teaching and the opportunity to experience a variety of enrichment activities.

 Within this broad framework, we also support the needs of more able students through our grouping policy, which means that in key areas of the curriculum, including English, Maths, Science, Humanities, Modern Foreign Languages and Physical Education, more able students may be grouped by ability.
 In some subjects this grouping starts in Year 7 and for other subjects, it will begin later on in Key Stage 3 or 4.

-Key Stage 4 students also have the opportunity to study further GCSE or A/S level courses in after school provision, either delivered at Richard Lander School or at Truro College.
+Key Stage 4 students also have the opportunity to study further GCSE courses as after school.

 Additionally, many students have leadership qualities, which often go beyond pure academic ability.
-This talent is nurtured and developed through a variety of leadership activities, challenges and competitions.
-This includes: The Junior Sports Leader and Junior Language Leader awards, the Youth Speaks and Mock Trial competitions and through the Student Leadership and Student Council forums.
+This talent is nurtured and developed through a variety of leadership activities, challenges and competitions for example becoming a subject leader in subjects such as History, Languages and Creative Arts.
+Or participating in student council meetings, Youth Parliament and the Mock Trial competition.